clivetong/Talks/QuickDiveIntoNoSQL/README.md

 #### It's all about the amplification

-- when we do a read, do we just get the data we want
+- When we do a read, do we just get the data we want

-- when we make a small update, how many data pages are touched
+- When we make a small update, how many data pages are touched

-- how much memory do we need to use to keep it running efficiently
+- How much memory do we need to use to keep it running efficiently

 ---